xusamson8/CS146/Extra Credit/EC5/topilogical_sort.md

 BFS typically implemented with FIFO (a queue if you will) - first in first out.
 <br/>

+## question: is kahn's techniaclly a BFS Topological Sort??
+(this is why an implementation of the BFS isnt present here)

 ## Kahn's Algorithm

 Kahn’s Algorithm for Topological Sorting: